 19.2 Each party shall comply with all applicable laws, regulations, and sanctions relating to anti-bribery and anti-corruption including but not limited to the Bribery Act 2010 ("Anti-Corruption Laws").
-Each party shall maintain in place its own policies and procedures, including adequate procedures under the Bribery Act 2010, to ensure compliance with the Anti-Corruption Laws and each party agrees to enforce them where appropriate.
+Each party has and shall maintain in place its own policies and procedures, including adequate procedures under the Bribery Act 2010, to ensure compliance with the Anti-Corruption Laws and each party agrees to enforce them where appropriate.
 Each party agrees it will not do or omit to do or permit anything to be done which is an offence or which may be deemed to be an offence under the Anti-Corruption Laws and it will notify the other immediately upon becoming aware or upon becoming reasonably suspicious that an activity related to this Agreement has contravened or may contravene the Anti-Corruption Laws.

-19.7 The parties do not intend any third party to have the right to enforce any provision of the Agreement under the Contracts (Rights of Third Parties) Act 1999 or otherwise.
+19.6 The parties do not intend any third party to have the right to enforce any provision of the Agreement under the Contracts (Rights of Third Parties) Act 1999 or otherwise.

-19.8 The Agreement is the entire agreement between the parties, and replaces all previous agreements and understandings between them, relating to its subject matter.
-Neither party shall have any remedy in respect of any statement not set out in the Agreement upon which it relied in entering into the Agreement, unless the statement was made fraudulently.
+19.7 The Agreement is the entire agreement between the parties, and replaces all previous agreements and understandings between them, relating to its subject matter.

-19.13 Save in relation to any claim for non-payment by you, neither of us shall refer any dispute to the courts unless and until the dispute resolution procedures of Clause 19.12 have been followed.
+19.12 Save in relation to any claim for non-payment by you, neither of us shall refer any dispute to the courts unless and until the dispute resolution procedures of Clause

-19.14 The Agreement and any non-contractual obligations arising in connection with it are governed by and construed in accordance with the law where CSL is incorporated, and the courts where CSL is incorporated shall have exclusive jurisdiction to determine any dispute arising in connection with the Agreement, including disputes relating to any non-contractual obligations.
+19.13 The Agreement and any non-contractual obligations arising in connection with it are governed by and construed in accordance with English law, and the English courts have exclusive jurisdiction to determine any dispute arising in connection with the Agreement, including disputes relating to any non-contractual obligations.